connectomicslab/connectomemapper3/paper/paper.md

 Finally, connectomes can be saved in generic file formats such as GraphML, GML and DOT to interface with a lot of general purpose software packages for graph analysis such as
   \href{www.cytoscape.org}{Cytoscape} or \href{www.gephi.org}{Gephi}.
+Not only this ensures that the connectome files can be opened by the most popular software packages used in this field to perform complex network analyzes, but also this eases the reuse of all outputs in the BIDS ecosystem.
 The full documentation of the outputs can be found on the
   \href{https://connectome-mapper-3.readthedocs.io/en/latest/outputs.html}{documentation website}.